 This post is a collaboration with Kennywood Amusement Park for their Holiday Lights 2018.
 In exchange for sharing these deals with you, we’ll be taking the kids to their Holiday Lights.
 Thank you, Kennywood, for this opportunity!

 It is the most wonderful time to check out Christmas lights, right?
 What makes it even better is when those lights are at one of the best family-friendly places in Pittsburgh!
-There are still three weekends to enjoy Kennywood’s Holiday Lights event!
+There are still three weekends to enjoy Kennywood’s Holiday Lights event! keep reading

 It’s hard to imagine that we are already over halfway through November.
 This Friday, the town we live in will hold its annual light-up night celebration.
 A few days later, it will be Thanksgiving, then shopping day on Friday.
 After that?
 The season of Advent will begin, our tree will be out, our house will smell of spruce and apples and cookies, then then it will be Christmas.
 Yes, the countdown to Christmas is officially on.